fleetdm/fleet/docs/Contributing/Enroll-hosts-with-plain-osquery.md

 To retrieve the enroll secret, use the "Add New Host" dialog in the Fleet UI or `fleetctl get enroll_secret`).

 If your organization has a robust internal public key infrastructure (PKI) and you already deploy TLS client certificates to each host to uniquely identify them, then osquery supports an advanced authentication mechanism that takes advantage of this.
-Fleet can be fronted with a proxy that will perform the TLS client authentication.
+Fleet can be fronted with a proxy to perform the TLS client authentication.

 ## Provide the TLS certificate that osquery will use to communicate with Fleet

 When Fleet uses a self-signed certificate, osquery agents will need a copy of that certificate in order to authenticate the Fleet server.
 If clients connect directly to the Fleet server, you can download the certificate through the Fleet UI.
 From the main dashboard (`/hosts/manage`), click **Add New Host** and **Fetch Certificate**.
-If Fleet is running behind a load-balancer that terminates TLS, you will have to talk to your system administrator about where to find this certificate.
+If Fleet is running behind a load balancer that terminates TLS, you will have to talk to your system administrator about where to find this certificate.

 It is important that the CN of this certificate matches the hostname or IP that osqueryd clients will use to connect.